baudren/NoteOrganiser/roadmap.md

 [ ] resizing should change the number of columns/lines for the shelves

 # Editing
-[ ] list of existing tags when entering a new field
+[ ] when opening newly created notebook, write the title on top [ ] list of existing tags when entering a new field
 [ ] keep cursor position on reload
 [ ] Use a monospaced font